-This model of the Telephony Gateway has the ability to provide battery backup in the event of a local power loss.
+This model of the Telephony Gateway supports backup batteries to provide continued telephone service during power outages.
 The battery backup is not intended to take the place of AC power.

 Use this procedure to install and to replace the backup battery.